Apprentice of Fine Arts in Creative Writing (AFA)

 Resit arrangements

-No re-sits of units are permitted
+No re-sits of units are permitted.

 In exceptional circumstances, component results for the Coursework Portfolio can be carried forward from one examination series to another.